RenneManny/TA-AC-BACKEND-mongodb-indexes-and-aggregation-TMaaab/block-BMaaam/index.md

 Insert the data present in users.json into local mongodb database using `mongoimport` into a database called sample and collection named as users.

-Write aggregation queries to perform following tasks.
+Write a ggregation queries to perform following tasks.

 1. Find all users who are active.